 Humanity is challenged by resource depletion and climate change.
-For the investments we make to be sustainable, they must efficiently utilise our scarce resources and care for the environment.
+To ensure our investments are sustainable, they must efficiently utilise scarce resources while minimising environmental impact.

 Social responsibility

 Infrastructure assets provide essential services to communities they serve and inform and contribute to the public good.
 For their activities to be sustainable, investors and asset managers must provide access to essential services in a fair and an efficient manner.